 Being the birthplace of the Michelin Guide, French cuisine has a reputation for being refined and snooty but it’s home to more down-to-earth cooking as well.
 Some of the most beloved French comfort foods include cassoulet, boeuf bourguignon, and ratatouille.

+Because of its reputation and history, I imagine France being in the top three of most people’s lists of countries with the best food.
 Personally, I haven’t been back to France in a long time but it’s a trip we’re eyeing somewhere down the line.

 3 Dishes to Try in France